MicrosoftDocs/fabric-docs/docs/data-warehouse/share-warehouse-manage-permissions.md

 :::image type="content" source="media\share-warehouse-manage-permissions\manage-permissions-page.png" alt-text="Screenshot showing the Manage permissions page of the Warehouse in the Fabric portal." lightbox="media\share-warehouse-manage-permissions\manage-permissions-page.png":::

-You can choose to add or remove permissions using the "Manage permissions" experience:
+You can choose to add or remove permissions using **Manage permissions**:

 - **Remove access** removes all item permissions.
 - **Remove ReadData** removes the **ReadData** permissions.